KiteMetricDocs/CodingBestPractices/README.md

 Scope: general programming and javascript.

 # Naming
+Choose the names carefully.
+If you can't name well, you probably can't manage your code.
 * Choose descriptive name.
 Bad: var d; // elapsed time in days
 Good: var elapsedTimeInDays;